EtchedPixels/FUZIX/Kernel/README.md

   6809:
 	gcc-4.6.4 for m6809
 	lwtools 4.13
-	Add the directory Build/tools to your PATH environment variable.
+	Add (prepend) the directory Build/tools to your PATH environment variable.

 - Set TARGET in the top level Makefile